geoglows/training.geoglows.org/docs/rfs/tutorials/code-snippets.md

-## Download GEOGLOWS forecast data for my river
+## Download RFS forecast data for my river

 If you only need to download data for a few rivers, or you do not want to write code, use the web app!
 Our apps lets you graphically browse a map of rivers, view and downloading forecast or retrospective data, compare forecasts with the latest satellite imagery, and